 - Plasmacytoma: A plasmacytoma is a collection of myeloma cells that builds up either in the bone or other tissues.
 Plasmacytomas can develop in the skin anywhere on the body and may appear as purplish lumps.
 Reports have shown that about 12% of people can develop plasmacytomas in the ribs.
 Very rarely, plasmacytomas can develop in the brain.

 Kidney failure is a frequent and serious complication of multiple myeloma.
 Kidney function can be measured by checking the level of a compound called creatinine in the blood.
 Normally, the kidneys remove creatinine from the body, so high levels of creatinine (detected in a blood test) indicate that the kidneys are not functioning well.
 About 25-50% of people with multiple myeloma have an increased level of creatinine in their blood, indicating kidney failure.
 There are many factors that contribute to kidney failure in multiple myeloma.
 The most common are deposits of monoclonal protein (produced by myeloma cells) in the kidney's filtration apparatus.
 This results in the kidney being unable to filter appropriately, leading to kidney failure.
 High blood levels of calcium caused by bone breakdown, use of NSAIDs, certain chemotherapy agents, and bisphosphonates can also cause kidney failure.
 Caution should be taken when having CT scans, as the "contrast" used in these tests can cause or worsen renal failure in patients with multiple myeloma.

 How is multiple myeloma diagnosed?

 While blood count and chemistry levels are used, there are a few tests that are less common, but often used in myeloma diagnosis and management:

-- SPEP (serum protein electropheresis): test that is used to find the M protein (also called monoclonal immunoglobulin or the abnormal protein that is growing out of control).
+- SPEP (serum protein electropheresis): test that is used to find the M protein (also called monoclonal immunoglobulin or the abnormal protein that is being produced out of control).
 This can be a first step in diagnosing myeloma.

 - Immunoelectropheresis: a blood test used to determine the type of abnormal immunoglobulin (i.e. IgA, IgE) that was found to be elevated by SPEP.